P0nt05/CortexResponder_DuoUserAccount/README.md

 The UserID is used to change the "status" of the particular user.

 ## How to install:
-  * git clone Responder into your Cortex "responders" installation path
+  * copy the folders "DuoLockUserAccount" & "DuoUnlockUserAccount" into your Cortex responders path
   * install necessary python modules from the requirements.txt (pip install -r requirements.txt)
   * restart Cortex to initialize the new Responder "systemctl restart cortex"
   * add the ResponderConfig